rsheehan/Remix/README.md

 Remix is a flexible programming language based around the idea of mix-fix (as opposed to post-fix) function names, with as many space-separated words and parameters as you want.
 This means that there is a very straightforward path from designing a program in natural language pseudocode and transitioning it to running Remix code.

-To keep function names as readable as possible, there can be many names of the same function.
+To keep function calls as readable as possible, there can be many names for the same function.
 Multiple names are defined with a simple syntax. e.g.

     pause turtles/turtle for (time) secs/sec:
-is the function signature for a function which can be called with all of the following statements:
+is the function signature for a function which can be called with any of the following statements:

     pause turtles for 5 secs
     pause turtles for 1 sec
     pause turtle for 6 secs